-Not counting those that fall to the ground and must be quickly eaten, and those that seem to be infected with diseases, worms or fungus, there still often remains a sizeable portion of perfectly healthy pears that can be kept all winter long.
+Once you remove any that fall to the ground and must be quickly eaten, and those infected with diseases, worms or fungus, there still remains a sizeable portion of perfectly healthy pears that can be kept all winter long.

 In proper storage conditions, pears will keep long enough for you to eat them until the end of winter, even the beginning of spring.

 From harvest to storage, here is the procedure to follow for the best possible preservation of your pears.